EndsCreed/Simple-Linux-MC-Start-Script/README.md

 - Pretty much every distro comes with zip, but if yours doesn't, it is required for the backup and restore scripts.

 ## Configuration
-The `Start.sh` script needs to be configured before use.
+The `Start.sh` and `StartForScripts.sh` scripts need to be configured before use.
 All of the configureable aspects can be found at the top of the file.

 #### NAME
 This will be the alphanumeric name of the screen.
 This is different from the ID.
 It can be used to search and connect to the screen.